-This module provides you with a critical introduction to Freudian and post-Freudian psychoanalytic psychology.
-It includes a critical evaluation of theory, method, and data in relation to fundamental concepts in psychoanalytic psychology (e.g. the unconscious, infantile sexuality).
-It also provides a critical introduction to the application of these concepts to specific clinical conditions (e.g. neurosis, depression, autism, schizophrenia); to adult and child psychotherapy; and more generally to society (including social and cultural issues such as politics and art).
+This module provides students with a critical introduction to Freudian and post-Freudian psychoanalytic psychology.
+It will include a critical evaluation of theory, method, and data in relation to fundamental concepts in psychoanalytic psychology – e.g. the unconscious, infantile sexuality.
+It will also provide a critical introduction to the application of these concepts to specific clinical conditions (e.g. neurosis, depression, autism, schizophrenia); to adult and child psychotherapy; and more generally to society (including social and cultural issues such as politics and art).

 Total Contact Hours: 22

 Private Study Hours: 128

 This module is available as an elective to non-psychology students, and short-term credit students, at the discretion of the school and/or module convenor.

 For sessions in which the module is delivered in the Autumn Term :-

 Extended Essay: 3,000 Word 80%